-After getting his start as a software engineer at Oracle, Paul founded IXL Learning in 1998 as a way to explore the potential for Web-based technologies in education.
-He built and launched the initial version of the company's first product, Quia Web, which allowed teachers to collaboratively create and share interactive educational materials.
-Today, he guides the company's overall direction and product strategy.
-He has a bachelor's degree in computer science from Harvard and has also studied educational software design at the Harvard Graduate School of Education.
+Paul founded IXL Learning in 1998 as a way to explore the potential for Web-based technologies in education.
+A former software engineer, he built and launched the initial version of the company's first product, Quia Web, which allowed teachers to collaboratively create and share interactive study materials.
+Today, he guides a growing company with products that reach millions of students around the world.
+He has a bachelor's degree in computer science from Harvard.

 John joined IXL after spending 30 years at PricewaterhouseCoopers, where he was a Managing Partner.
 In addition to his role at IXL, John holds a variety of board of director positions at for-profit and non-profit organizations.
 He holds an MBA from the University of California, Los Angeles.

 Joe joined IXL from Oracle, where he worked as an engineer in the applications division.
 He is particularly interested in tools, processes, infrastructure, and tuning.
 At IXL, he helped build out the nascent code tree and server architecture, and he now heads the software development and technical operations teams.
 He holds a bachelor's degree in computer science from UC Berkeley.